-Based on the project objectives (PO) presented in Section 2 of Annex I, and on the general activity research plan, presented in Section 6 of Annex I, we set 6 specific objectives to be achieved within the first 18 months of the projects.
+Based on the project objectives (PO) presented in Section 2 of Annex I, and on the general activity research plan, presented in Section 6 of Annex I, we set 6 specific objectives to be achieved within the first 42 months of the projects.
 These objectives are:

 - SO-1: A timeline description of human infants' cognitive development based on recent and well documented experimental results.
-The timeline description shall include, in an experimentally reproducible way, a guide as to the robotic artifact should develop over time, showing the formation of manipulation skills of varying levels.
-This description will be the result of joint contribution and research of all the participants with the aim of constructing a coherent description of human cognitive development within the timeframe (approximately from birth to year 3) and skills of interest to Robot-cub.
+The timeline description shall include, in an experimentally reproducible way, a guide as to how the robotic artifact should develop over time, showing the formation of manipulation skills of varying levels.
+This description will be the result of joint contribution and research of all the participants with the aim of constructing a coherent description of human cognitive development within the timeframe (approximately from birth to year 3) and skills of interest to RobotCub.
 Psychophysical and behavioral experiments will be planned and carried out to answer specific questions on the implementation and to acquire relevant missing information about the developmental process.
-This work will be carried out in the context of efforts to create a cognition architecture for the iCub, building on the developmental timeline description, neurophysiological models and psychological models, linking in the computational cognitive skills developed in WP3-6, and focusing explicitly on the creation of a cognition architecture that will enable the integration of the complete research effort. - SO-2: The complete design of all CUB components and a suitable integration plan.
+This work will be carried out in the context of efforts to create a cognitive architecture for the iCub, building on the developmental timeline description, neurophysiological models and psychological models, linking in the computational cognitive skills developed in WP3-6, and focusing explicitly on the creation of a cognitive architecture that will enable the integration of the complete research effort. - SO-2: The complete design, fabrication, assembly, test, and documentation of all iCub components and a suitable integration plan.
 This includes the definition of the functional and technical specifications of the CUB mechanics, electronics and software architecture.
-At this stage of the project, the partners responsible for the CUB design and for testing the CUB individual components will have: a) completed the design stage, b) run a mechanical compatibility test and c) written a final plan for integration. - SO-3: The initial results of the implementation of cognitive abilities in an artificial system.
+By month 36, the goal is to have a complete validated design, with three generations of prototype having been fabricated, assembled, and tested.
+In addition, by month 42, up to ten iCub kits will have been fabricated to support the launch of the projects arising from the open call for new research. - SO-3: The initial results of the implementation of cognitive abilities in an artificial system.
 This objective will be demonstrated through extensive testing of the robots' cognitive abilities in realistic situations, implemented in several of the existing robotic platforms, as well as through psychophysical and behavioral studies measuring the robots' interactions with humans.
 In addition to basic manipulatory and visual skills, the robots will be equipped with a number of basic social skills, enabling natural interactions between robots and humans.
 These social interactions are indispensable to the modeling and assessment of cognitive development.
-We will follow the approach outlined in section 6 of Annex I and, by month 30, we will have modeled, implemented, and understood to a certain degree the following cognitive aspects underlying the development of infants' manipulation behaviors: - a.
+We will follow the approach outlined in section 6 of Annex I and, by month 42, we will have modeled, implemented, and understood to a certain degree the following cognitive aspects underlying the development of infants' manipulation behaviors: - a.
 The ability of learning and exploiting object affordances in order to correctly grasp objects on the basis of their use. - b.
 The ability of understanding and exploiting simple gestures to interact socially. - c.
 The ability of learning new manipulation skills and new communicative gestures by correctly interpreting and imitating the gestures of a human demonstrator. - d.
-The ability to crawl, sit up, and keep the upper torso and head stable when reaching (untested in the absence of the first iCub prototype). - SO-4: Results of the testing of new technologies to be used in the CUB platform.
-Particularly important for the scope and goal of Robot-cub is to monitor and to test continuously new technologies for sensors and actuators as well as the electronic (HW/SW) components of the Open System Platform.
+The ability to crawl, sit up, and keep the upper torso and head stable when reaching. - SO-4: Results of the testing of new technologies to be used in the iCub platform.
+Particularly important for the scope and goal of RobotCub is to monitor and to test continually new technologies for sensors and actuators as well as the electronic (HW/SW) components of the Open System Platform.